 Michael Ande

-He played a variety of roles in these films, including choir boys.
-One of these films was Der schönste Tag meines Lebens (1957) in which he played a chorister in the Vienna Boys' Choir.
-There is an image of him, for example, on the HBC choir-film pages.
+He was a well-known German child star during the 1950s, playing a variety of roles, including choir boys.
+One film he acted in was Der schönste Tag meines Lebens (1957), in which he played a chorister in the Vienna Boys' Choir.
 Michael also played in two German films about the Trapp family: The Trapp Family (1956) and The Trapp Family in America (1958).
 These films were made some years before the 1965 U.S. film musical version of the Trapp films, The Sound of Music, was made.
 (The Broadway version appeared in 1959.)
-Michael played the role of Werner in the Trapp-films.
-(In The Sound of Music the boy's name is Kurt.)
-Ande like many child actors had difficulty continuing his career as an adult actor.
+Michael played the role of Werner in the Trapp films.
+(In The Sound of Music, the boy's name is Kurt.)
+Ande, like many child actors, had difficulty continuing his career as an adult actor.
 He had problems being accepted as adult actor as he had such a youthful-looking face.

 Biography from the Wikipedia article Michael Ande.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.